How the PC-SBHC Project Became National School-Based Medical Home Standards

 The results of the pilot testing of the standards demonstrate that the standards support practice transformation in SBHCs and are an achievable standard of care.
 The standards reflect both the quality standards put forth by NCQA for patient centered care and the strengths of the school health model.

 NYSBHA submitted a request to NCQA on November 1, 2016 to consider the PC-SBHC standards for incorporation into the NCQA Recognition Program.
 A meeting occurred in early 2017 with NCQA and the NYSBHA to crosswalk the PC-SBHC standards with the new 2017 PCMH standards to create a 2017 aligned version of PC-SBHC.
-We plan to submit a finalized, aligned set of PC-SBHC standards to the NCQA board for approval in the late spring.

 Become a Member